Two Pointer Techniques for Linked List Problems

 };

-To avoid confusion, let's consider an example.
-The starting point of the cycle is node 2 in the following diagram:
+For example, the starting point of the cycle is node 2 in the following illustration:

 Let's first take a look at the code for finding the starting point of the cycle: